Mary Russell Senior Accredited Member BACP

 As a counsellor I have worked with people experiencing extreme distress in their lives and people who have specific problem issues such as low self esteem or require anger management.
 In my view counselling works best as an alliance between counsellor and client, to which both bring their experience and expertise.
 My way of working is primarily person centred and integrative, working with various models as appropriate.

 I have worked in a successful private practice for the last 20 years, working with individuals, couples and groups.
 I have extensive experience with diversity and disability issues.
 I have also written and presented on the theme of "after the cult" including work with clients who have experienced coercive relationships.
 My work has included two co-written articles, published in Therapy Today, courses for counselling students, and presentations at several conferences.

 I was originally drawn to counselling as part of my work with students, and because I had found it helpful in my own life.

 Training, qualifications & experience

 I have diplomas in both person centred and couples counselling, (1998 and 2002) involving five years of training.
 I also have a professional development certificate in cbt, an honours degree and a certificate in education.
 I have undertaken over ten years of my own personal development, through counselling, which I believe to be of fundamental importance to my work.

-I am qualified in EMDR (level 4), and use this, if required, in working with clients with trauma and phobias and difficult memories.
+I am qualified in EMDR (level 4), and attachment-focused EMDR.
+I use this, if required, in working with clients with trauma, phobias and difficult memories.
 I also use EMDR on line.
-EMDR is well evidenced as a successful treatment, and is one of the few trauma treatments recommended by NICE (National Institue for Health and Clinical Excellence).
+EMDR is well evidenced as a successful treatment, and is one of the few trauma treatments recommended by NICE (National Institute for Health and Clinical Excellence).
 Some longer sessions may be needed for EMDR.
 This is agreed in advance and the fees adjusted accordingly.